GeWu-Lab/OGM-GE_CVPR2022/README.md

 # OGM-GE implemented in PyTorch
-**Paper's Name: "Balanced Multimodal Learning via On-the-fly Gradient Modulation" Accepted by: IEEE Conference on Computer Vision and Pattern Recognition(2022), ID 6810.
-The link of ready paper will be released soon**
+**Paper Title: "Balanced Multimodal Learning via On-the-fly Gradient Modulation" Accepted by: IEEE Conference on Computer Vision and Pattern Recognition(CVPR 2022) The link of paper will be released soon**

 ## Method Introduction
-Here is the code example of OGM-GE training strategy, which is a easy way to apply to different vanilla audio_visual fusion networks or other audio_visual networks, helping to achieve a more balanced and adequate training.
+Here is the code example of OGM-GE training strategy, which is a easy way to apply to different vanilla multimodal fusion networks or other multimodal networks, helping to achieve a more balanced and adequate training.
 More analysis and details can be seen in the paper.

-This code includes four dirs:
+This code includes four main dirs:
-data to store data of database; dataloader that including three dataloaders(audi_visual,audio,visual); models that including vanilla audio_visual models; tempresult to save more temporary result, and we also provid training, testing, and tools to evaluate more performance index.
+'data to store data of database;
+'dataloader' that including three dataloaders(audi_visual,audio,visual); 'models' that including vanilla audio_visual models; 'tempresult' to save more temporary result, and we also provid pre-processing, training, testing, and tools in addition.

 ![Method Pipeline](https://github.com/GeWu-Lab/OGM-GE_CVPR2022/blob/main/demo/pipeline.pdf)

-## Main Training Environment
+## Dependencies
 + Ubuntu 16.04
 + CUDA Version: 11.1
 + PyTorch 1.8.1